seankndy/fluent-sonar-api/README.md

 This is a Sonar Software (https://sonar.software) v2 GraphQL PHP API client with a fluent interface.
 It aims to make your common fetch queries and mutations simple and somewhat Laravel Eloquent-like.

-A key benefit to using this library is that the resources, mutations, and inputs are wrapped in real PHP objects allowing static analyzers to assist in preventing bugs and your IDE can do code completions.
+A key benefit to using this library is that the resources and inputs are wrapped in real PHP objects allowing static analyzers to assist in preventing bugs and your IDE can do code completions.

 # Queries